takimoto3/app-attest/README.md

 I referred to [appattest](https://github.com/bas-d/appattest) by Bas Doorn when creating this library.
 Their work was a valuable reference.

-## Third-Party Attributions

-This project uses `github.com/google/go-cmp` for comparing Go values in tests, which is licensed under the BSD 3-Clause License.

 Test data used in this project is from [veehaitch/devicecheck-appattest](https://github.com/veehaitch/devicecheck-appattest), which is licensed under the Apache License 2.0.

-This project uses `github.com/tenntenn/testtime` for time manipulation in tests, which is licensed under the BSD 3-Clause License.

 ## License
 App-Attest is available under the MIT license.
 See the LICENSE file for more info.